Overview

 Lifecycle and state

 Memory Threads track both lifecycle status and topic state.
+These are related but not the same.Lifecycle status

-Lifecycle status describes whether a thread is still active.
+Lifecycle status describes whether a thread is still active.| Status | Meaning |

 ACTIVE | The topic is current or recently updated. |